webgrip/CogniSwarm/CONTRIBUTING.md

 Questions or Concerns
 -----------------------

-If you have any questions or concerns, feel free to reach out to the project maintainers or open an issue on the repository.
+If you have any questions or concerns, feel free to reach out to the project maintainers via cogniswarm@gmail.com or open an issue on the repository.

-Again, thank you for your interest in contributing to PuttyGPT!
+Again, thank you for your interest in contributing to CogniSwarm!
 Your efforts can help make this project even more successful. ??